 The student textbook is written to the student.
-There are bright, descriptive pictures which do an excellent job of explaining visually.
-Have you ever heard the phrase a picture is work a thousand words?
+There are bright, descriptive pictures that do an excellent job of explaining visually.
+Have you ever heard the phrase a picture is worth a thousand words?
 The student textbook lives up to this phrase.

 While the pictures use images, such as blocks or atoms linking arms, the text introduces scientific terminology such as microtubules, ribosomes, and reactions.
 Each scientific word is highlighted in red and defined.

-The end of each chapter includes a short summary which gives the key takeaways for each chapter.
-You’re not left wondering what your kids should be retaining from the chapter.
+The end of each chapter includes a short summary that gives the key takeaways for each chapter.
+You’re not left wondering what your kids should retain from the chapter.
 It’s spelled out for you.

 Each of the 22 chapters has an experiment to go along with it.
 The teacher’s manual walks you through teaching to experiment and introducing kids to the scientific method.

-I love science experiments which use easy to find supplies!
+I love science experiments that use easy-to-find supplies!